jameshfisher/jameshfisher.com/_posts/2017-01-25-coulombs-law.md

   - electricity
   - physics
 taggedAt: '2024-03-26'
+summary: >-
+  Coulomb's law describes the force between charged particles, which is proportional to the product of their charges and inversely proportional to the square of the distance between them.
 ---

 In previous posts I described _electric charge_ and _electric current_.
 Electric charge is a thing carried by fundamental particles: electrons and protons.
 Electrons carry 1e of charge, and protons carry -1e of charge.
 When we talk of the "charge" of an aggregate object, we're measuring the sum of these charges.
 When we talk of "current" over a boundary, we mean the net flow of these charges across this boundary.
 Equivalently, the current across a boundary is the number of electrons crossing one way, minus the number of protons crossing in the same direction.